-The Very Large Telescope (VLT) at Cerro Paranal is ESO's premier site for observations in the visible and infrared light.
-All four Unit Telescopes (UTs) of 8.2 metres diameter operate individually using a large collection of instruments.
+The Very Large Telescope (VLT) at Cerro Paranal is ESO's premier site for observations in visible and infrared light.
+All four 8.2-metre diameter Unit Telescopes (UTs) operate individually using a large collection of instruments.

-The VLT offers also the possibility of combining the light from the four UTs to work as an interferometer.
+The VLT also offers the possibility to combine the light from the four UTs to work as an interferometer.
 The Very Large Telescope Interferometer (VLTI), with its own suite of instruments, ultimately providing imagery at the milliarcsecond level as well as astrometry at 10 microarcsecond precision.
-In addition to the 8.2-metre diameter telescopes the VLTI is complemented by four Auxiliary Telescopes (AT) of 1.8-metre diameter to improve its imaging capabilities and enable full nighttime use on a year-round basis.
+In addition to the 8.2-metre diameter telescopes the VLTI is complemented by four 1.8-metre diameter Auxiliary Telescopes (AT) to improve its imaging capabilities and enable full nighttime use on a year-round basis.

 La Silla Observatory

-ESO has been working together with its user community of European astronomers and astrophysicists to define the new giant telescope needed by the middle of the next decade: the European Extremely Large Telescope (E-ELT).
-The E-ELT will be the largest optical/near-infrared telescope in the world: the world’s biggest eye on the sky.
+ESO has been working together with its user community of European astronomers and astrophysicists to define the new giant telescope needed by the middle of the next decade: the Extremely Large Telescope (ELT).
+The ELT will be the largest optical/near-infrared telescope in the world: the world’s biggest eye on the sky.
 The mirror stretches over almost half the length of a soccer field.

-The site of the E-ELT will be Cerro Armazones, 20 kilometres from Paranal, site of the VLT.
+The site of the ELT will be Cerro Armazones, 20 kilometres from Paranal, which is the site of the VLT.

-For more information please read the E-ELT page.
+For more information please check the ELT website.

 Here you see ESO's telescopes and telescopes hosted at ESO’s sites.
 Those with marked with a * are currently under construction.